jaihuni/Team-Cook/DP5 report/main report.md

+[First testing peer]

+- In task 2 (in recipe optimizing page), It is hard to recognize mean of modify button and table.
+- It is hard to go back previous page.

+[Second testing peer]

+- In task 3 (in recipe optimizing page),  it is hard to recognize mean of numbers upon a bar.
+  - After taking test few minutes, tester recognize its meaning herself.

+- It is hard to go back previous page.

 #### Improvement Ideas

 During the testing sessions, we first presented users with a situation, then gave them goals to accomplish on each page.
 When the user was stuck - for example, P4 didn't realize that the cooking time could be manipulated - we gave them the more detailed instructions that are written above.